Adjusting Operating System Resources

 chmod 777 /etc/patroni/logs

-1. Create config file for patroni as below (/etc/patroni/patroni.yml)
+1. Create config file for patroni as below (if you installed patroni from percona’s repository, the config file should be called /etc/patroni/patroni.yml).

 touch /etc/patroni/patroni.yml